gathuku/blog/content/posts/testing-action-mailer-in-rails.md

     assert_equal email.to, [@user.email]
     assert_equal email.from, ['biodkod.co.ke']
     assert_equal email.subject, 'Welcome to my App'
-    assert_match 'Were are glad you joined us', email.body.encoded end end
+    assert_match 'Thanks for signing', email.body.encoded
+  end
+end
  ```
- In the test, we create the email and store the returned object in the email variable.
+ In the test above, we create the email and store the returned object in the email variable.
 We then ensure that it was sent (the first assert), then, in the second batch of assertions, we ensure that the email does indeed contain what we expect.

 ### Conclusion
  To understand more about mailers.
 The line `ActionMailer::Base.delivery_method = :test` in `config/environments/test.rb` sets the delivery method to test mode so that email will not be delivered (useful to avoid spamming your users while testing) but instead, it will be appended to an array (`ActionMailer::Base.deliveries`)